-At this point, for the sake of clarity, we should emphasise that all our hair on products are Cowhide (not pony) and are 100% a bi-product of the food industry.
+At this point, for the sake of clarity, we should emphasise that all our hair on products are Cowhide (not pony) and are 100% a by-product of the food industry.

 Acido is a stunning finish applied to the cowhides, each hide is individual, the hair has been removed at random, making every skin totally individual, where the hair loss occurs a finish/colour has been applied, our most popular spotting/. finishes being, Silver, Gold & Rancho Brown.

-Laser cut Cowhides The laser cutting process has been applied to the cowhides, patterns and styles can range from geometrical, thru floral and unclude things like "croc" finishes, this laser cutting adds another layer of texture and variety to our cowhides.
+Laser-cut Cowhides The laser cutting process has been applied to the cowhides, patterns and styles can range from geometrical, thru floral and include things like "croc" finishes, this laser cutting adds another layer of texture and variety to our cowhides.

-Glace leather has been used in our handbag collections for many seasons, it is an Italian leather, that has been selected because of it's subtly of colour and popular smooth glossy finish.
+Glace leather has been used in our handbag collections for many seasons, it is Italian leather, that has been selected because of its subtly of colour and popular smooth glossy finish.

 Heavy Metal Leather